Last Updated on 26-Nov-2024 by Charles Maxwell

 In 2022, the magazine editors reported that “Starting in April 2007, several data series for labor and compressors were converted to accommodate series IDs discontinued by the U.S. Bureau of Labor Statistics (BLS),” and “Starting in March 2018, the data series for chemical industry special machinery was replaced because the series was discontinued by BLS (see Chem.
 Eng., April 2018, p.
 76-77).”

-Cost professionals recommend only using the index back 5 years due to changes in technology, construction practices, labor efficiency, and formulation of the index.
-The following table shows values since 2001.
+Note that cost professionals recommend only using the CEPCI back 5 years due to changes in technology, construction practices, labor efficiency, and formulation of the index.
+With that caution, the following table shows values for 2001-2024.

 Year | CEPCI |